LouieMiddle/XGBoostCricket/README.md

 Based on an original implementation by https://github.com/RobBlumberg/xg_model

-This is created by Louie Middle (lm2166) for a final year project.
+This was updated by Louie Middle (lm2166) for a final year project.

 ## Setup